-How Geothermal Works The temperature throughout the year will always vary no matter what climate you live in.
-For some climates that means blazing summers that cool to freezing winters, and Scranton is no exception.
-What many people don't understand is that the temperature below ground (regardless of climate or season) stays pretty consistent year round.
-The ground is able to retain a higher rate of constant temperature because it absorbs 47% of the sun's energy (heat) as it impacts the Earth's surface.
-WaterFurnace geothermal systems are able to draw from this free energy with an earth loop.
-This technology is then put to use to provide your home or office with central heating and cooling.
-Geothermal Heating During the heating cycle, a WaterFurnace geothermal heat pump uses the earth loop to draw heat from the ground.
-As the system draws heat from the loop it circulates it through a conventional duct system as warm air.
-The same heat energy can also be used for a radiant floor system or household hot water heating.
+How Geothermal Works As the seasons change from spring to winter, temperature varies throughout the year.
+Some climates can range from blazing summers to freezing winters; Scranton included.
+Did you know there is a pretty consistent temperature, regardless of climate or season, just below the ground?
+The Earth's crust absorbs 47% of the sun's heat (energy) and is maintained in the ground a few feet below the surface.
+Our geothermal systems extract this free heat with an earth loop.
+This creative technology salvages the sun's heat supplying your home or office with central heating and cooling.
+Geothermal Heating In the heating cycle, a geothermal heat pump utilizes the earth loop system to draw the heat from the ground.
+With delivery through a conventional duct system, the geothermal system draws heat from the loops and circulates it as warm air.
+Other choices are available to use that same heat energy to provide hot water heating and radiant floor heat.
 Geothermal Cooling The heating process is reversed in the cooling mode - creating cool, conditioned air all through the home.
 Instead of pulling heat from the ground, heat is extracted from the air in your home and either moved back into the earth loop, or used to preheat the water in your hot water tank.
 For more information on how to get started with a geothermal system in the Scranton area, contact Jim Lamberti Contracting Services, LLC.
 Start saving on your energy bills today.